jborean93/smbprotocol/README.md

 pip install smbprotocol[kerberos]
 ```

-Currently Kerberos authentication is not supported on Windows.
-As part of this
+Kerberos auth with Windows just requires the `pywin32` package to be installed
+and the Windows host to be joined to that domain.
+On Linux the python-gssapi
-optional extra, the python-gssapi library is installed and smbprotocol requires
+library must be installed and smbprotocol requires a particular GSSAPI
-a particular GSSAPI extension to be available to work.
-This extension should
+extension to be available to work.
+This extension should be installed on the
-be installed on the majority of MIT or Heimdall Kerberos installs but it isn't
+majority of MIT or Heimdal Kerberos installs but it isn't guaranteed.
+To
-guaranteed.
-To verify that Kerberos is available you can run the following
+verify that Kerberos is available on Linux you can run the following check in
-check in a Python console
+a Python console:

 ```
 try: